One month. Four weeks. 30 days.

 As I began sharing my study techniques, I found people willing to pay me more than $100 for an hour of lessons, making me an unintentional GMAT tutor.

-I don’t want to charge $100/hour.
+I don’t want to charge $100+/hour.
 Since I couldn’t afford to pay this for a tutor myself, it would be hypocritical of me to charge this rate for other students.
 So, I had the idea to get it all down on paper, and the book was born.
+(The list price of the book is $35, with discounts available at retailers such as Amazon)

 Start the 30 day challenge today and you’ll be done with the GMAT next month.
 Sounds great doesn’t it?!